orange-cloudfoundry/travis-resource/README.md

 * `branch`: *Optional.* The branch to track.
 Defaults to the last build found on travis.

+* `branch-regex`: *Optional.* The branch to track filtering by a regex (e.g: "v.*" to find all branches starting with "v").
+Defaults to the last build found on travis.

 * `check-all-builds`: *Optional.* If set to `true` it will retrieve all builds (not just passed ones).
 Defaults to `false`.

 * `check-on-state`: *Optional.* On which build's state check will be triggered, possible values are `created`, `started`, `passed`,